Ultronomix/docs/project-1-requirements.md

 - The system's is tested with at least 80% line coverage in all service and utility classes
 - The system's data schema and component design is documented and diagrammed
 - The system keeps detailed logs on info, error, and fatal events that occur
+- The API is deployed to a AWS EC2 via a CI/CD pipeline

 ### Suggested Bonus Features
 - Sensitive endpoints are protected from unauthenticated and unauthorized requesters using JWTs or Sessions